Kali452345/qrcode_project/README.md

-# QR Code Project
+# Quick Tools Project

-This is the **qrcode_project**, a web-based application designed to generate QR codes.
+This is the **Quick Tools**, a web-based application designed to generate QR codes, convert pdf to word and word to pdf.
 The project leverages HTML for the frontend, Python for backend logic, and includes Docker support for containerized deployment.

 ---

 ## Project Overview

 **Purpose:**
-The aim of this project is to provide an easy-to-use tool for generating QR codes.
-Users can input their desired data and receive a QR code image as output.
+The aim of this project is to provide an easy-to-use tool for generating QR codes And pdf to word .
+Users can input their desired data or upload desired pdf for conversion and receive a QR code image as output or pdf or word file.

 **Main Features:**
 - Web-based interface for inputting data